pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_storage-and-playback.md

 ### Response

-The Ruby SDK returns false on fail; an array on success.
+The fetch_messages() function returns a list of messages for each channel:

 ```
 `1    @result = {